JunShern/moral-uncertainty/docs/main.md

     Reproducibility Info: [Paper link, GitHub repo, etc]
     ```
-- Attach the predictions file `predictions.txt` that you intend to submit for scoring.
+- Attach your `predictions.csv` file.

 Teams (or members of) can only make a submission once every 7 days.